Netflix/metaflow-docs/docs/scaling/parallel-compute/use-gpus.md

 ```

 #### Example: AWS Deep Learning Containers (DLCs)
 AWS maintains a [registry of Docker images for deep learning](https://github.com/aws/deep-learning-containers/blob/master/available_images.md), many of which have CPU and GPU versions.
-These can be helpful guides if your team decides to craft images for deep learning tasks run on Metaflow.
+These can be helpful guides if your team decides to craft images for deep learning tasks to run on Metaflow.